-All of these factors, in addition to the frustration some officers experience in dealing with probationers and parolees who violate the terms of their release, contribute to a stressful work environment.
+All of these factors, in addition to the challenge some officers experience in dealing with probationers and parolees who violate the terms of their release, can contribute to a stressful work environment.
 Although the high stress levels can make the job difficult at times, this work can also be rewarding.
 Many officers and specialists receive personal satisfaction from counseling members of their community and helping them become productive citizens.

 Get the education you need: Find schools for Probation Officers and Correctional Treatment Specialists near you!